sassoftware/viya4-deployment/docs/user/SingleStore.md

   4. [Deploy an AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/)

 - Set `DEPLOY=true` in your ansible-vars.yaml file.

 - Run viya4-deployment with the "viya, install" tags to deploy SAS SpeedyStore into your cluster.

-### SAS SpeedyStore orders at LTS:2023.03 and earlier

-Refer to the viya4-deployment [Getting Started](https://github.com/sassoftware/viya4-deployment#getting-started) and [SAS Viya Platform Customizations](https://github.com/sassoftware/viya4-deployment#sas-viya-platform-customizations) documentation if you need information about how to make changes to your deployment by adding custom overlays into subdirectories under the `/site-config` directory.

-After running viya4-deployment with the setting `DEPLOY=false` in your ansible-vars.yaml file, locate the `sas-bases` directory, which is a peer to the `site-config` directory underneath your SAS Viya platform deployment's <base_dir>.

-Complete each step under the "SingleStore Cluster Definition" heading in the "SAS SingleStore Cluster Operator" README file in order to configure your SAS SpeedyStore deployment, noting the following exceptions.
-The README file is located at `$deploy/sas-bases/examples/sas-singlestore/README.md` (for Markdown format) or at `$deploy/sas-bases/docs/sas_singlestore_cluster_operator.htm` (for HTML format).

-- Complete steps 1 and 2 in the `sas-bases/examples/sas-singlestore/README.md` file.

-- Complete Step 2a below:

-  2a.
-Copy `$deploy/sas-bases/components/sas-singlestore` into the `$deploy/site-config/sas-singlestore/components` directory.

-- Complete steps 3 and 4 in the "SAS SingleStore Cluster Operator" README file.

-- Skip step 5 in the "SAS SingleStore Cluster Operator" README file.
-The viya4-deployment playbook will automatically add the SingleStore component and the overlays to the base kustomization.yaml file that you have copied to the `site-config` directory in the final step.

-- Complete the remaining steps from the  "SAS SingleStore Cluster Operator" README file.
-Then set `DEPLOY=true` in your ansible-vars.yaml file.

-- Run viya4-deployment with the "viya, install" tags to deploy SAS SpeedyStore into your cluster.